Magnolia champaca: Vernacular names

 Other vernacular names in English include joy perfume tree, yellow jade orchid tree and fragrant Himalayan champaca.

 Distribution and habitat

 The tree is native to the Indomalayan realm, consisting of South Asia, Southeast Asia−Indochina, and southern China.

-It is found in Tropical and subtropical moist broadleaf forests ecoregions, at elevations of 200–1600 m.
-It is native to Maldives, Bangladesh, Cambodia, China, India, Indonesia, Malaysia, Myanmar, Nepal, Thailand, and Vietnam.
-In China it is native to southern Xizang and southern and southwestern Yunnan Provinces.
+It is found in tropical and subtropical moist broadleaf forests ecoregions, at elevations of 200–1600 m.
+It is native to the Maldives, Bangladesh, Cambodia, China, India, Indonesia, Malaysia, Myanmar, Nepal, the Philippines, Thailand, and Vietnam.
+In China it is native to southern Tibet and southern/southwestern Yunnan Provinces.
 In 2021, an isolated, presumably native population of M. champaca was identified in Yemen, making M. champaca the only species in the Magnoliaceae known to inhabit the Arabian Peninsula.

 Description

 In its native range Magnolia champaca grows to 50 m or taller.
 Its trunk can be up to 1.9 m in diameter.
 The tree has a narrow umbelliform crown.

 It has strongly fragrant flowers in varying shades of cream to yellow-orange which bloom during June to September.
 The obovoid-ellipsoid carpels produce 2−4 seeds during September to October.